spring-projects-experimental/spring-boot-thin-launcher/README.md

 plugins.
 If this layout is used then the jar built by Spring Boot will be executable and thin.

+NOTE: if you are using a snapshot version of the thin launcher you either need to build it locally or include the snapshot repository declarations.
+You can use https://start.spring.io to find suitable repository declarations for Maven and Gradle, or look at the samples in this project.

-Build a Spring Boot application and add the layout.
-In Maven this means adding it to the Spring Boot plugin declaration:
+With Maven, build a Spring Boot application and add the layout.
+This means adding it to the Spring Boot plugin declaration:

 ```xml